gecko0307/mathom/README.md

 # Mathom
 An archive of my old and unmaintained code released to Public Domain.
-The name of this repository is after mathom in J. R. R. Tolkien's "The Lord of the Rings" - "anything that Hobbits had no immediate use for, but were unwilling to throw away".
+The name of this repository is a reference to mathom in J. R. R. Tolkien's "The Lord of the Rings" - "anything that Hobbits had no immediate use for, but were unwilling to throw away".

+Contents:

+[Sparx](https://github.com/gecko0307/mathom/tree/master/sparx) - a game-oriented utility library